 I write short stories, novels, and screenplays.

 I was born in Jamnagar, Gujarat, and grew up in Loughborough, Leicestershire.
 I hold a First Class BA in English Studies, an MA in Creative Writing from the University of East Anglia, and an MPhil in Literary Studies from the University of Hong Kong (where I wrote a thesis on British school fiction and plays from the 1950s to the present day).
 In 2016, I won an Apprenticeship with the UK's leading short story salon, The Word Factory, and am now a Programme Associate.
 I have published stories in the BareLit Anthology, Litro: India, Too Asian, Not Asian Enough and more.
 I also received an Honorary Mention in the Berlin Short Story Prize.
 I have led teenage and beginner adult writing workshops for Writing East Midlands.
 I co-judged the Leicester Writes Short Story Prize and the monthly 2017 Word Factory Citizen Flash Fiction competition.
 I live between the UK and Berlin and work as an English language freelance writer and copy-editor.

-My novel-in-progress is called Night School It is the recipient of a Writing East Midlands Mentorship, a Literary Consultancy Mentorship, and an Arts Council Grant.
+My novel-in-progress is called Night School.
+It is the recipient of a Writing East Midlands Mentorship, a Literary Consultancy Mentorship, and an Arts Council Grant.
 It was shortlisted for PRH #WriteNowLive (out of over 2000 writers), longlisted for the 2016 Deborah Rogers Foundation Writers' Award (made the final 8 of 885 entries), longlisted for the SI Leeds Literary Prize, and an early draft received an honorary mention in the Harry Bowling Prize for New Writing.
-The opening of Night School is forthcoming in Issue 1 of The Good Journal.
+The opening of Night School can be found in Issue 1 of The Good Journal.
 I'm editing the book while researching an ACE-funded project about the Imperial Typewriter Strike in Leicester May 1974 (more soon on this).